 Oats is a nutrient-dense food and it is also amazingly filling.
-The abundantly present beta-glucan present in oats is a soluble fibre that slows down the process of digestion as they are lower in glycemic index .
+The abundantly present beta-glucan present in oats is a soluble fiber that slows down the process of digestion as they are lower in glycemic index.

 It also binds with cholesterol to flush it out from the body, thus reducing the incidence of heart disease and management of cholesterol levels in the body.

-Whole oats are also loaded with many essential vitamins and minerals such as Folate, Vitamin B1 and B5; Manganese, Phosphorous, Magnesium, Zinc, etc. They are rich in antioxidant compounds like phytoestrogens that helps in reducing body’s internal inflammation.
+Whole oats are also loaded with many essential vitamins and minerals such as Folate, Vitamin B1, and B5; Manganese, Phosphorous, Magnesium, Zinc, etc. They are rich in antioxidant compounds like phytoestrogens that help in reducing the body’s internal inflammation.

 This is an ideal breakfast cereal as it suppresses appetite and in turn, prevents unhealthy snacking throughout the day.
 Oats take very little time to cook and are easy to swallow.

 However, one must pick whole oats than the highly processed instant oats that are available in the market.